UK braces for hottest day of the year as temperatures set to hit 27C

 Meteorologists watch for El Nino event, which could potentially herald a heatwave like last year’s

-The UK is bracing itself for the hottest day of the year so far, with temperatures forecast to hit 26C or even 27C on Thursday.
+The UK is bracing itself for the hottest day of the year, with temperatures forecast to hit 26C or 27C on Thursday.

-Until now, the warmest the country has experienced is 25.1C, recorded in Porthmadog, north Wales, on 30 May, last Tuesday.
+Until now, the warmest the country has experienced is 25.1C, recorded in Porthmadog, north Wales, last Tuesday.

 Met Office experts have been predicting since December that this year will be one of the Earth’s hottest on record.